dotnet/runtime/src/clr/Documentation/botr/garbage-collection.md

 The CLR GC is a generational collector which means objects are logically divided into generations.
-When a generation _N_ is collected, the survived objects are now marked as belong to generation _N+1_.
+When a generation _N_ is collected, the survived objects are now marked as belonging to generation _N+1_.
 This process is called promotion.
 There are exceptions to this when we decide to demote or not promote.